 Emerging practices and their designers and visual artists were invited to submit work for the inaugural Design Seaport, a biennial juried competition that calls design professionals to create public art that engages, inspires, and unites the community through an immersive, shared experience.

-Two exuberant, larger than life installations by emerging area design teams, Teltta and Supernormal, are now on display, inviting all who visit Seaport this winter to be immersed in exciting, shared experiences.
+Two exuberant, larger than life installations by emerging area design teams, CO-G and Studio Sean Canty, are now on display, inviting all who visit Seaport this spring to be immersed in exciting, shared experiences.
 Presented by WS Development and OverUnder, with support from the Boston Society of Architects, the Mayor’s Office for New Urban Mechanics, and the Boston Art Commission, Design Seaport features two unique interactive works that visually shift with the activity of its surroundings.
-Through the influence of light or distance, the works create an inclusive connection with the neighborhood.